vkhangpham/taxonomy-generation/docs/policies.md

 # Global Policies — Thresholds, Rules, and Tech Defaults

-Policy version: 0.1 (draft).
+Policy version: 0.2.
 This file centralizes level-wise thresholds, label policies, identity mapping, web domain rules, and deterministic LLM/optimization settings.
 It is implementation-agnostic and binding for re-implementation.

 ## Levels and Thresholds
 - Level 0 (Colleges/Schools)